idoros/zeejs/docs/documentation.md

 -   a nested layer
 -   a backdrop above the layer

+## mouse-intersection

+When initiating a layer, an optional `onMouseIntersection` handler can be set.
+The handler is called with `isInside=true` whenever the mouse is moved into the area of the layer, or any nested layer within it, and with `isInside=false` when it leaves.

+## focus-change

+When initiating a layer, an optional `onFocusChange` handler can be set.
+The handler is called with `isFocused=true` whenever the focus is **moved into** the layer, or any nested layer within it, and with `isFocused=false` when it moved out.

 ## server rendering

 For implementations that support SSR, the layer content is rendered into the `origin element` on the server, and then moved or re-rendered into the correct `layer element` later on the client.